Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 Contents

 The worldwide market for security labels has surpassed $8.2 billion and shows no signs of slowing down.
 More and more businesses are turning to tamper-evident packaging solutions to protect their products.
-As a result, the demand for tamper-evident features enriched security labels is at an all-time high.
+As a result, the demand for tamper-evident features in enriched security labels is at an all-time high.

 What Are Security Labels and Why Are They Used?